tech-n-code/HopCamp/README.md

 - to power-down the app run `docker-compose down -v` to delete its containers and associated volumes
 - (optional) to power-down the app and also delete its images run `docker-compose down -v --rmi all`
 - for class demo we used [Supabase](https://supabase.com/dashboard/sign-in) for database, all migration and seed files are in the `db` folder
-- NOTE: the project was refactored to deploy using docker-compose and no longer uses Supabase
+- NOTE: I forked and containerized the project for demo/deployment purposes using `docker-compose` and it no longer uses Supabase.
+It now uses PostgreSQL.

 ## Developers